I dropped my spoon in the strong coffee I was too much of a boy to drink.

 Though the old-soul-in-me wanted nothing to do with fathering, the young-stallion-in-me wasn't about to disclose that just yet.
 I retrieved my spoon.
 "Tell me Fern, what qualities exactly are you looking for in this donor in the field?"

-Fern gazed into her coffee as if reading tea leaves.
+Fern gazed into her creamed coffee as if reading tea leaves.
 "An intelligent man with a healthy body, excellent genes and . . . and creative ability.
 I've always been enamored with he who has creative ability."

 "Why creative ability?"